Teaching profile: courses I teach at HU Berlin

-HU Berlin, Bachelor level:- Financial Economics for Citizens:
+society/citizenship:- Financial Economics for Citizens: The course covers

-I teach part of the core course in the finance track and also offer a topics course.
+PhD level: I contribute to the core course in the finance track of the Berlin School of Economics.
+Moreover, I offer a "topics" course.

 Past teaching at other business schools: